BillyNight/MarvelComicsShop/README.md

 # MarvelComicsShop
-Single Page Application using Marvel developer's public API to simulate a online comic shop
+Single Page Application using Marvel developer's public API to simulate an online comic shop